Zoë Bell

-Zoë E. Bell (born November 17, 1978) is a New Zealand stuntwoman and actress.
+Zoë E. Bell (born 17 November 1978) is a New Zealand stuntwoman and actress.
 Some of her most notable stunt-work includes doubling for Lucy Lawless in Xena: Warrior Princess and for Uma Thurman in Kill Bill.

 As an actress, Bell has appeared on television and in feature-films; she has starred in the web series Angel of Death.
 She is probably most recognized for playing herself in the Quentin Tarantino film Death Proof.
-In 2015, she appeared in an acting role in Tarantino's film The Hateful Eight, and during 2019 appeared in an acting role in Tarantino's Once Upon a Time in Hollywood in addition to her role as stunt coordinator and stuntwoman.
+In 2015, she appeared in an acting role in Tarantino's film The Hateful Eight, and in 2019 appeared in an acting role in Tarantino's Once Upon a Time in Hollywood in addition to her role as stunt coordinator and stuntwoman.

 She was Cate Blanchett's stunt double in the 2017 release Thor: Ragnarok.

 Early life

 Bell was born on Waiheke Island, New Zealand, to Tish, a nurse, and Andrew Bell, a doctor.
 She has a younger brother named Jake and a foster brother named Leonhard, who is living in his old hometown in Germany.
 She grew up on Waiheke Island in Auckland.

-At an early age, Bell participated in competitive gymnastics and at 15 began studying taekwon-do.
+At an early age, Bell participated in competitive gymnastics and at 15 began studying Taekwondo.
 She also participated in dance, high diving, scuba, and track and field activities.
 Bell attended Auckland Girls' Grammar School and Selwyn College.